 End of Sutta

 This sutta describes the simple process of first recognizing through refined mindfulness that unskillful thoughts are present.
-It should be noted here that those in attendance have already been introduced to the Four Noble Truths and are developing the Eightfold Path as their framework for Dhamma practice.
+It should be noted here that those in attendance for this sutta have already been introduced to Four Noble Truths and are developing the Eightfold Path as their framework for Dhamma practice.

 If unskillful thoughts arise after mindfully withdrawing attention from these thoughts one should now intentionally relax the mental fabrications that have formed in regard to unskilful thoughts.
 Mental fabrications, or thought constructs, are self-referential conceptual views that have been given significance due to ignorance of The Four Noble Truths.